Naereen/web-sphinx/hitch-hiking.en.rst

 ^^^^^^^^^^^^^^^^^^^^^
 About 150 kms, half a dozen of times, around Paris, and a *very little bit* near Hyderabad, in India.

-In 2013 : **1800 kms**
+In 2013 : **2000 kms**
 ^^^^^^^^^^^^^^^^^^^^^^
-Something like 1800 kms (for American *ignorants*, go `check on Wikipédia what kilometers are <https://en.wikipedia.org/wiki/Kilometers>`_), and only in France, in the "Landes" and "Normandie" regions.
+Something like 2000 kms (for American *ignorants*, go `check on Wikipédia what kilometers are <https://en.wikipedia.org/wiki/Kilometers>`_), and only in France, in the "Landes" and "Normandie" regions (usually distances bigger than 500 kms).

-In October 2013, I took a few days off, for a short trip in Normandie and in Bretagne, hitch-hiking about 600 kms:
+In October 2013, I took a few days off, for a short trip in Normandie and in Bretagne, hitch-hiking about 850 kms:

 .. digraph:: october13